-I have chos en to: Receive a paper cop Resource Services. by of the employment policies and d will contact Human Accept responsibility for accessing the policies through an accessible District computer and printer at galenaparkisd.com.
+I have chos en to: Receive a paper cop Resource Services. by of the employment policies and will contact Human Accept responsibility for accessing the policies through an accessible District computer and printer at galenaparkisd.com.
 The related link is under ADMINISTRATION.
-Proceed to POLICY ON LINE link for access to all GPISD policies. understand to access these policies from the estions regarding these policies, l District's Web page and I should direct those questions to Signature - Date Name - Campus
+Proceed to POLICY ON LINE link for access to all GPISD policies. understand to access these policies from the estions regarding these policies, I Signature - Date Name - Campus